fibo/fibo.github.io/_posts/2020-03-22-simple-redux.md

 // Reducer
 export default function (state = initialState, { type: actionType, ...action }) {
+  try {
     switch (actionType) {
       case READ_BAR.REQUEST: {
         return {
           bar: {
             ...state.bar,
             // Reset error, if any.
             responseHasError: false,
             // We are waiting for a request now, this could be used for example to show a spinner in a button.
             requestIsWaiting: true,
           },
           ...state
         }
       }

       case READ_BAR.SUCCESS: {
         return {
           bar: {
             ...state.bar,
             // Waiting for the request ended.
             requestIsWaiting: false,
             // Store request data.
 This also may vary a lot, you may need to use some ES6 function here.
             data: action.data,
           },
           ...state
         }
       }

       case READ_BAR.FAILURE: {
         // TODO Do some error handling, using `action.error`. return {
           bar: {
             ...state.bar,
             // Stop waiting for response and turn on the error flag.
             requestIsWaiting: false,
             responseHasError: true
           },
           ...state
         }
       }

       default: return state
+    }
+  } catch (error) {
+    console.error(error)

+    return state
   }
 }
 ```